jfrog/jfrog-azure-devops-extension/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Versions**
-- Artifactory Azure DevOps extension version:
+- JFrog Azure DevOps Extension version:
 - Agent operating system:
 - JFrog Artifactory version:
+- JFrog Xray version (if relevant):
+- JFrog Distribution version (if relevant):

 **Additional context**
 Add any other context about the problem here.